Hornbills

 This impressive bird is still fairly common, albeit declining, distributed from Ethiopia southwards through eastern Africa to eastern Zimbabwe and extreme north-eastern South Africa.

-The specific name is Latin, meaning ‘short’.
-What it refers to is a bit of a mystery, as the bird is not at all short, but has a long tail.
+The specific name is Latin, meaning ‘short’, which may refer to its relatively short casque, compared to other members of the genus.
 The popular name was given due to the silvery-grey dots on the side of the head and neck.

-Silvery-cheeked hornbill, feeding on fig fruits, Wondo Genet, Ethiopia.
+This silvery-cheeked hornbill is feeding on fig fruits (Ficus), Wondo Genet, Ethiopia.
 (Photo copyright © by Kaj Halberg)

 Bycanistes bucinator Trumpeter hornbill